wp-plugins/geo-my-wp/readme.txt

 * Fix : Removed textarea type xprofile field when choosing the profile fields in the search form
 * Fix : Removed special characters from xprofile fields name in the search forms which caused issues with urls
 * Fix : Add member count for buddypress results page
-* map-icon folder was removed
+* map-icon folder was removed.

 == 2.01 ==